CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 Because of the generality of the tree structure, there are many conceivable means of encoding CFD data.
-But for any application to access, say, the boundary conditions for zone "UnderWing", requires a single convention with regard to where in the file that data has been stored.
+But for any application to access, say, the boundary conditions for the zone "UnderWing", requires a single convention with regard to where in the file that data has been stored.
 The :ref:`SIDS File Mapping Manual <StandardFMM>`, sometimes referred to as the "File Mapping," establishes the precise